Who is this course for?

 Follow up

-Participants on the course are encouraged to keep in contact, sharing materials and experiences when back in your own classrooms.
-Follow-up contact is made with the participants three months after completion of the course to gather feedback on the effectiveness of the classroom activities presented and on how your teaching practice has been developed.
-The course trainers are available for follow-up advice and support at all times.
+Participants on the course are encouraged to keep in contact, sharing materials and experiences when back in their own classrooms.
+Follow-up contact is made with the participants after completion of the course to gather feedback on the effectiveness of the classroom activities presented and on how their teaching practice has been developed.

 Price List